Covariate Adjustment in Randomized Experiments Motivated by Higher-Order Influence Functions: HOIF-Motivated Covariate Adjustment: Theoretical Results

 \end{enumerate} \end{proposition}

 The proof of Proposition \ref{prop:db} can be found in Appendix \ref{app:understanding}.
-The asymptotic normality of $\hat{\tau}_{\db}$ can be obtained in a similar fashion to that of $\hat{\tau}_{\adj, 2}$, and hence omitted.
-We also refer readers to \citet{lu2023debiased} for analogous results on ATE.
-We also do not further consider the statistical properties of $\hat{\tau}_{\db}$ under the super-population framework.
-One feature of our results is that we have obtained (via tedious calculations) the exact formula of the variance and approximation can be viewed as an afterthought.
+The asymptotic normality of $\hat{\tau}_{\db}$ can be obtained in a fashion similar to that of $\hat{\tau}_{\adj, 2}$, and therefore omitted.
+It is now also clear why $\hat{\tau}_{\adj, 3}^{\dag}$ is exactly unbiased under CRE.
+We also refer to \citet{lu2025debiased} for analogous results on ATE.
+Unlike \citet{lu2025debiased}, we, in fact, characterize the exact variance of $\hat{\tau}_{\db}$ or $\hat{\tau}_{\adj, 2}^{\dag}$, and the asymptotic variance is simply a corollary.
+We do not further consider the statistical properties of $\hat{\tau}_{\db}$ under the superpopulation framework.

-\begin{remark} We briefly compare the variances of $\hat{\tau}_{\adj, 2}$ and $\hat{\tau}_{\adj, 2}^{\dag}$ (or equivalently $\hat{\tau}_{\db}$).
-Comparing \eqref{var, HOIF-CRE, randomization-based} and \eqref{var, db, randomization-based}, the two variances differ only in whether the potential outcomes are centered by $\bar{\tau}$.
-The main advantage of $\hat{\tau}_{\adj, 2}^{\dag}$ is when the potential outcomes are homogeneously large, so the potential outcomes have a small Coefficient of Variation (CoV).
-Centering is common in practice.
-In Appendix \ref{app:var comparison}, however, we also exhibit data generating processes for which centering leads to larger asymptotic variance, using a computer-assisted proof.
-Finally, centering $y$ by initial estimators with sufficiently ``low complexity'' other than the constant $\hat{\tau}_{\unadj}$ may also be a possible option that deserves further investigations. \end{remark}
+\begin{remark} We briefly compare the variances of $\hat{\tau}_{\text{adj}, 2}$ and $\hat{\tau}_{\text{adj}, 2}^{\dag}$ (equivalent to $\hat{\tau}_{\text{db}}$).
+Equations \eqref{var, HOIF-CRE, design-based} and \eqref{var, db, design-based} show that their asymptotic variances differ only in whether potential outcomes are centered by $\bar{\tau}$.
+The advantage of $\hat{\tau}_{\text{adj}, 2}^{\dag}$ emerges when potential outcomes are homogeneous with a small coefficient of variation.
+Although centering is common in practice, Appendix \ref{app:var comparison} provides computer-assisted examples where centering increases asymptotic variance.